Himanshu554466/HR-Dashboard/README.md

 Hello everyone!

-I have created my first interactive Dashboard on HR Analytics using Power BI with the guidance of an engaging YouTube tutorial by Rishabh Mishra.
+I have created interactive Dashboard on HR Analytics using Power BI
 Objective: - By using data-driven insights, help an organization by enhancing staff performance, increasing employee retention, and lowering attrition.

 Dashboard Overview: -